 The program code for MA students in the English Department is: 20FS0311MA.

-Hard copies of the MA Projects are due to the English Department's Office of Graduate Studies (UH2002), along with a signed MA Certificate of Approval form, no later than one week before the end of the semester.
-Grading
+Digital and hard copies of the MA Projects & signed MA Certificate of Approval form are due to the student's UIC Box/the English Department's Office of Graduate Studies (UH 2002) no later than two weeks before the end of the semester.

 Relevant deadlines are available on our website on our Deadlines page.